kimckenna/localbeans/README.md

 **User Stories not yet achieved**
 - As a user, I want to be able to see the stockist details prior to reserving
-- As a user, I want to be able to search beans based on location
 - As a user, I want to be able to search beans based on flavour profile
 - As a user, I want to be able to purchase froma verified stockist
 - As a user, I want to be able to add an account image